geoffreylitt/wildcard-onward-paper/paper.md

 Here we describe in more detail the table adapters which we have implemented to power the customizations shown above.

 **DOM scraping adapters** are a key part of the Wildcard system.
 These adapters extract data from the DOM of a web page, and manipulate the DOM to re-order rows, edit form entries, and inject annotations.
 To create a DOM scraping adapter for a specific website, a programmer does not need to implement all this functionality from scratch.
 They only need to write a single scraping function which uses CSS selectors and DOM APIs to extract and return relevant elements.
 The Wildcard framework then wraps this function to implement the rest of the needed functionality.

-To determine the viability of writing DOM scraping adapters, we built adapters for 10 websites, including transactional sites like Amazon and Uber Eats, media consumption sites like Hacker News and Youtube, and a medical results entry platform managed by a member of our research group.
-The adapters ranged from 36 to 117 lines of code, averaging 68 lines.
-In addition, an external developer unaffiliated with the project contributed one adapter, designed to sort the Github page listing a user's repositories, and described the experience as "very straightforward."

-Some of the challenges of writing a DOM scraping adapter are the same ones involved with writing normal web scraping code, but the more interactive nature of Wildcard introduces additional challenges.
-One challenge is triggering updates to the spreadsheet data in response to UI changes that happen after initial page load.
-Site adapters are responsible for recognizing these changes by observing the DOM.
-So far, we have been able to use event listeners and the MutationObserver API to successfully observe changes, but it may prove challenging to observe changes on some sites only through the DOM.
-Another challenge is persisting updates to the DOM—some websites use virtual DOM frameworks that can occasionally overwrite changes made by Wildcard.
-In practice, we've managed to create an implementation that works around these issues and results in a usable customization experience for all the websites we've tried.

 (_todo: get into the Sorting Problem? i.e., once we sort the page, the original sort order is lost from the page.
 Maybe not necessary..._)